 Elizabeth Cady Stanton was an American abolitionist and feminist who played a pivotal role in the women’s rights movement.
 She was the first woman to earn a law degree and the first woman in the U.S. to hold a congressional seat.
 After the Civil War, Stanton led the way for women in business by establishing the first female bank, the National Woman’s Press Association, and starting several other businesses.

-Harriet Tubman was an American abolitionist and slave trader who helped more than 200 enslaved people escape to freedom via the Underground Railroad and a famous female entrepreneurs in history .
+Harriet Tubman was an American abolitionist and slave trader who helped more than 200 enslaved people escape to freedom via the Underground Railroad and a famous female entrepreneur in history.

-She is also known for leading the successful raid on a Confederate armoury at Thompson’s Island in 1864, which helped secure the end of slavery in the United States.
+She is also known for leading the successful raid on a Confederate armory at Thompson’s Island in 1864, which helped secure the end of slavery in the United States.

-Tubman was celebrated for her human rights and civil rights contributions and honoured with a postage stamp and numerous monuments.
+Tubman was celebrated for her human rights and civil rights contributions and honored with a postage stamp and numerous monuments.

 Ada Lovelace is considered one of the most important famous female entrepreneurs in history for her mathematics and computer science work.
 She is also well-known for her poem “On the Analytical Engine”, which detailed the design of an early computer.